1999–2000 Minnesota Timberwolves season: Regular season

-Kevin Garnett averaged 22.9 points, 11.8 rebounds, 5.0 assists, 1.5 steals and 1.6 blocks per game, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team.
-In addition, Terrell Brandon averaged 17.1 points, 8.9 assists and 1.9 steals per game, while Szczerbiak provided the team with 11.6 points per game, and was named to the NBA All-Rookie First Team, and Malik Sealy contributed 11.3 points per game.
-Off the bench, Joe Smith provided with 9.9 points and 6.2 rebounds per game, while Anthony Peeler contributed 9.8 points per game, and second-year center Rasho Nesterovic averaged 5.7 points and 4.6 rebounds per game as the team's starting center.
+Garnett averaged 22.9 points, 11.8 rebounds, 5.0 assists, 1.5 steals and 1.6 blocks per game, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team.
+In addition, Brandon averaged 17.1 points, 8.9 assists and 1.9 steals per game, while Szczerbiak provided the team with 11.6 points per game, and was named to the NBA All-Rookie First Team, and Malik Sealy contributed 11.3 points per game.
+Off the bench, Smith provided with 9.9 points and 6.2 rebounds per game, while Peeler contributed 9.8 points per game, Sam Mitchell averaged 6.5 points per game, second-year center Rasho Nesterovic averaged 5.7 points and 4.6 rebounds per game as the team's starting center, and Bobby Jackson contributed 5.1 points and 2.4 assists per game.

-During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Garnett was selected for the 2000 NBA All-Star Game, as a member of the Western Conference All-Star team; Garnett scored 24 points along with 10 rebounds and 5 assists, as the Western Conference defeated the Eastern Conference, 137–126.
+During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Garnett was selected for the 2000 NBA All-Star Game, as a member of the Western Conference All-Star team.
+Garnett scored 24 points along with 10 rebounds and 5 assists, as the Western Conference defeated the Eastern Conference, 137–126.
 Meanwhile, Szczerbiak was selected for the NBA Rookie Challenge Game, as a member of the Rookies team.
 Garnett finished in second place in Most Valuable Player voting, behind Shaquille O'Neal of the Los Angeles Lakers, and also finished in seventh place in Defensive Player of the Year voting.

+The Timberwolves finished 14th in the NBA in home-game attendance, with an attendance of 690,012 at the Target Center during the regular season.

+NBA playoffs

-However, in the Western Conference First Round of the 2000 NBA playoffs, the Timberwolves lost in four games to the Portland Trail Blazers, losing in the opening round of the NBA playoffs for the fourth consecutive year.
-Following the season, Bobby Jackson signed as a free agent with the Sacramento Kings.
+In the Western Conference First Round of the 2000 NBA playoffs, the Timberwolves faced off against the 3rd–seeded Portland Trail Blazers, who were led by All-Star forward Rasheed Wallace, Scottie Pippen and Steve Smith.
+The Timberwolves lost the first two games to the Trail Blazers on the road at the Rose Garden Arena, but managed to win Game 3 at home, 94–87 at the Target Center.
+However, the Timberwolves lost Game 4 to the Trail Blazers at home, 85–77, thus losing the series in four games; this was the fourth consecutive year that the Timberwolves lost in the opening round of the NBA playoffs.

+Notable highlights

+One notable highlight of the regular season occurred on January 17, 2000, in a home game against the Indiana Pacers at the Target Center.
+Sealy, a former Pacers player, hit a game winning three-point shot at the buzzer as the Timberwolves defeated the Pacers, 101–100.